metzmitchell/rowan-remodeler-playbook/docs/02-systems-and-organization/08-customize-kpi-dashboard.md

 # Customize KPI Dashboard

-Customize the KPI template to suite your needs.
+Customize the KPI template to suit your needs.